Santa Rosa High School (Santa Rosa, California): Sports

 Santa Rosa High School has various athletic programs and competes in the 5-A North Bay League of the North Coast Section of the California Interscholastic Federation.
 The teams are known as the Santa Rosa Panthers.
 Sports offered include football, volleyball, cross country, tennis, golf, basketball, wrestling, soccer, baseball, softball, track and field, badminton, and swimming.
 The cross country varsity boys team was the undefeated league champions, a record of 7-0, in the 2008-2009 season.
 In the 2016 swim season, both men's and women's varsity teams were undefeated with 7-0 records.
 In the 2017 school season, the boys team was similarly undefeated.

 ArtQuest

 ArtQuest is a magnet program for Santa Rosa High School that allows students to take classes with a focus on the arts.
 ArtQuest has specialty coursework in visual fine arts, dance, theatre arts, photography, instrumental and vocal music, digital arts, and video.

 School Newspaper

 Santa Rosa High School has a journalism class that produces newspapers about once a month is entitled The Santa Rosan.

 Clubs

 Santa Rosa High School has several student-organized and teacher-supervised clubs, ranging from many different subjects.
-Some groups include the anime club, arts and writing club, chess club, debate club, Gay-Straight Alliance (GSA), InterKey, math club, National Honor Society (NHS), and the writer's group.
+Every year there is a club day for students to represent their clubs with the help of their teacher advisor and their department.